nehiraygul/nehiraygul.github.io/_pages/about.md

 News
 ======
-I will be presenting my PhD project in May at the closing event of RTG *Nominal Modification*.
+Winter Semester 2024-2025: I will be teaching an MA seminar on *Processing Quantification and Scope* at Goethe University.